 If you fancy staying around Dovedale to explore these film locations for yourself then check out our collection of Dovedale self-catering cottages.

 Chesterfield proudly holds one of the most romantic scenes in television with the 2005 production of Pride and Prejudice using Stanage Edge above Hathersage for the setting of a romantic scene between Elizabeth Bennet and Mark Darcey.
 This is one of the most famous viewpoints and treks in the area.

 Who else used this area in film sets?

 - Dead Man’s Shoes (Dir.
 Shane Meadows 2004) – filmed in and around Matlock Bath and Bonsall.

 - Skeletons (Dir.
 Nick Whitfield 2010) – also filmed in and around Bonsall and Matlock Bath.

 - Women In Love (Dir.
 Ken Russell 1969) – filmed in Matlock and Kedelston House.

 If you want to come and experience some of the places seen on screen why not base yourself in a Chesterfield cottage and make an occasion of it?

 Early episodes of Peak Practice were produced in the towns and villages of Belper, Crich and Frithley before moving westwards to Longnor.

-So as you can see the Peak District is not just about Jane Eyre and Mr Darcy, although we love both books and those characters.
-All kinds of films and TV series have been made up here including bible-black horrors, mad cap comedy and revenge thrillers.
+So, as you can see, the Peak District is not just about Jane Eyre and Mr Darcy, although we love both books and those characters.
+All kinds of films and TV series have been made up here including spooky horrors, mad-cap comedies and revenge thrillers.
 It’s certainly inspirational.
 See how many famous spots you can recognise on your next trip to the area.